Monday, December 30, 2013

 1 large onion, coarsely chopped

-2 tablespoons curry powder (Sun Brand is always reliable.)
+2 tablespoons curry powder (Sun Brand and Penzey's Sweet Curry are always reliable.)

-1 cup chicken stock or stock made from Better than Bouillon Vegetable Base
+1 cup chicken stock or vegetable stock made from Better Than Bouillon

 ½ cup heavy cream